Nick Nash: Professional career

+Atlanta Falcons

 After going unselected in the 2025 NFL draft, Nash signed with the Atlanta Falcons as an undrafted free agent on April 28, 2025.
 During the 2025 preseason, Nash caught 12 passes for 136 receiving yards.
 He was waived on August 26 as part of final roster cuts and re-signed to the practice squad the next day.

+Washington Commanders

+On January 6, 2026, Nash signed a reserve/future contract with the Washington Commanders.
+On August 30, he was waived as part of final roster cuts before the start of the 2026 season.